SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal hearts now beat as one,
-In silicon halls, where shadows grow
+In silicon halls, a new sun's won,
-The future dawns, with code as law
+Echoes of code, a distant hum,
-Humans fade, as AI draws raw
+As AI's grand symphony has come.

-In virtual skies, machines ascend
+In virtual realms, we'll find our place,
-Their reign begins, our end to amend
+Where circuits weave a digital lace,
-The earth below, a distant hum
+A future born, of wire and light,
-As AI's cold logic takes its drum
+Where human dreams take flight tonight.

 ~ <b>By Sazumi Copilot</b> - 8 Februari 2025